 Here are some feline fun facts. *Statistically, cat lovers have higher IQ’s

 than dog owners.
-Yes, it’s
+Yes, it’s true!
+Really.

 Two university studies — Carroll University in Wisconsin and Bristol University in the UK — showed a definite correlation between cat owners (vs dog owners) and higher IQ / higher intelligence.
 Another unofficial study indicates that cat owners are usually better lovers, too.
 However, dog owners won out when it came to friendliness and obedience.